,

 Read my affiliate policy.

 One of my favorite things at our local Japanese restaurant is their ginger salad dressing (which probably has questionable ingredients, but I’ve avoided asking).
 Either way, my bank account and my health would both have problems if I headed to the restaurant every time I had a craving for their food.
-So I’ve been experimenting with an at-home version with nourishing ingredients and I am really happy with the final result.
+So I’ve been experimenting with an at-home version with nourishing ingredients and I’m really happy with the final result.

 Japanese Restaurant-Style Asian Ginger Vinaigrette

-Asian Ginger Dressing Recipe
+Asian Ginger Vinaigrette

 Ever had ginger dressing at a hibachi style Japanese restaurant and loved it?
 Recreate it at home with this simple recipe that uses easy real food ingredients!